TheShepherdJournal/TSJ-Feb2018/_posts/2018-02-04-fundraising-auction-held-saturday-to-support-the-train-depot.md

 published: true
 post_date: 2018-02-04 15:40:39
 ---
 Community members gathered inside the Shepherd Bar &amp; Grill Restaurant Saturday afternoon to participate in a charity auction held to raise money for Shepherd's Train Depot.
 A number of items, donated by local businesses, were on display inside the restaurant prior to the start at auction.
-Steve Davidson served as the auctioneer, describing each item and then taking bids.<!--more-->
+Steve Davidson served as the auctioneer, describing each item and then taking bids.

 Here are photos from the event: